davbauer/TimeRestricter/README.md

 - Kick players if they have no time left
 - Configure at which time and at which day the plugin should refill the time
+- Pause all timers at any given time

 ## Config